 Relations with the rest of the world must not be neglected.
 In November 2022, the European Commission adopted a strategy aimed at improving health and well-being worldwide, advancing universal health coverage and combating pandemics and other threats to health33.
-But with the United States announcing its withdrawal from the WHO, the new american administration's aggressive stance on trade and customs matters and its interventionism in the databases of federal health agencies, Donald Trump's return to power is undermining the world's ability to monitor, detect, anticipate and combat new health threats, and reducing the chances of finally reaching an international treaty on pandemics.
+But with the United States announcing its withdrawal from the WHO, the new american administration's aggressive stance on trade and customs matters and its interventionism in the databases of federal health agencies, Donald Trump's return to power is undermining the world's ability to monitor, detect, anticipate and combat new health threats, even if the recent International Agreement on Pandemics reached by WHO Member States (with the exception of the United States and Costa Rica) is an important signal.
 Against this backdrop, the EU would do well to strengthen its support for the WHO in order to maintain cooperation in the field of public health.